We don't want this to happen to you. Wearing eye protection* is mandatory in the SCOV Woodshop!

 The primary source of information about operating equipment safely and effectively is the equipment’s operating/safety/owner’s manual.The part of these manuals that address safety and proper operating procedures should be read prior to operating the equipment and should be covered as part of the initial check-out when joining the club.Equipment manuals are available for download via the Equipment Page.
 Paper copies are also available in the shop.
 Ask a monitor to locate them for you.
 Also, all members are expected to comply with the following:

-The signs posted on or near some machines.
+The signs (some of them hot pink) posted on or near machines.

 The safety rules and operating procedures published in the individual equipment pages in this website.
 (Available via the Equipment Page.)